The Lion (also known as Panthera Leo) is a member of the Felidae family, and also a member of the genus Panthera.

 Inside a lion pride, only the females go hunting because their body is smaller and more agile than the body of the male lion.

-Being smaller, a lioness is quicker, but has less power.
+Being smaller, a lioness is quicker, but has less power compared to the male.

 The improved agility of the female and the team work (they hunt in groups of females) is a good combination when hunting normal prey, however, when hunting large and dangerous mammals such as giraffes, elephants, rhinos and hippos the males could join the hunt.